 Classic prewar - Several of the homes are classic prewar style combined with contemporary features like granite kitchen countertops, radient heated bathroom floors, central air-conditioning, walk-in closets and high end appliancet.

-Ten of the homes have brand new kitchens some with granite counter tops, hard wood floor and stainless steel appliances.
+Thirteen of the homes have brand new kitchens many with granite counter tops, hard wood floor and stainless steel appliances.

 All homes have air conditioning and have been newly renovated.
 New double panel insulated thermo windows have been installed in all homes for energy efficiency and indoor comfort.
 Most of the tenant rooms have ceiling fans.
-Nine of the twelve homes are classical prewar style and three are vintage/contemporary.
+Eight of the fifteen homes are classical prewar style and seven are vintage/contemporary.

 These are all large houses in a safe neighborhood-type area in the Upper White Coat Neighborhood, where University of Rochester medical and other students prefer living.
 The closest house is only 75 yards from the Medical Center!